 ) and Shandong 山东

-is well known for its horns.
+is best known for its horns.
 The modern character for a sheep

 has two dot strokes for the horns, a stroke for the eyes and one for the mouth.